 Rebecca Ringst, Stage

-Rebecca Ringst is living in Berlin where she was born in 1975.
-She studied with Andreas Reinhardt at the Hochschule für Bildende Künste in Dresden, where she was graduated as stage and costume designer in 2003.
-Further studies, focused on video arts, brought her to Barcelona’s Escola Superior de Disseny.
+Rebecca Ringst was born in Berlin, where she is still living.
+She studied stage and costume design with Andreas Reinhardt at the Hochschule für Bildende Künste in Dresden.
+She was graduated in 2002.
+Additional studies in video arts led her to Barcelona’s Escola Superior de Disseny.